I am available to speak at conferences and to corporations and organizations. My contact information can be found at the bottom of this page.

 + Trends and their strategic and consumer implications

-+ The physiology of our relationship with technology and how our relationship with technology can evolve
++ The psychophysiology of our relationship with technology and how our relationship with technology can evolve.
+Stone coined the phrases: continuous partial attention, email apnea, and screen apnea

 Articles on her work have appeared in the New York Times, Newsweek, The Economist, Boston Globe, Harvard Business Review, and hundreds of blogs.
 She has spoken at Supernova, the ETech conference, GEL, the Collaborative Technologies Technologies Conference, the Hidden Brain Task Force for the Center for Work-Life Policy, and to executives at companies such as Price Waterhouse Coopers, Edelman (www.edelman.com) and McDonald’s (www.mcdonalds.com).
 She was invited by Martin Seligman and Mihaly Csikszentmihalyi to speak to the Medici gathering of positive psychologists, an invitation-only gathering of leaders in this field.